idibidiart/react-native-responsive-grid/README.md

 The nested column's size will be the column size value (size, sm, md, lg) times the colPercent of its parent row, so, in effect, we get nested percentages, e.g. 50% of parent row's width which is 50% of its parent row's width means the nested column is 25% of the top level row's width.

-This nested percentages model affects offsets since they are a multiple of the grid column width.
+This nested percentages model applies to offsets, too..

-There are also four offset props for `Column`. `offset`, `smOffset`, `mdOffset`, and `lgOffset`.
-The first one, `offset`, applies to all screen sizes.
-Offset values can be negative, too, and that's often used when rightAlign is supplied as prop to the column, so that content of offsetted column will snap to grid in the right-to-left direction just as it would in the left-to-right direction with a positive offset value.

-The `size`, `offset` and `hidden` props refer to the effective screen width (taking device pixel ratio into consideration and regardless of orientation)
+The `size`, `offset` and `hidden` props are based on the current screen width (taking device pixel ratio into consideration and orientation, i.e. width in portrait is treated as height in landscape, and vice versa.)

 sm: <= 480px
 md: > 480 && < 1024